 There is also a winter window, beginning at the start of January and lasting only a month.
 That means it can often be a frantic period with clubs looking to replace injured players or those performing below expectations.

-Because of this a premium is often added to prices set by the selling club and generally leads to less deals being done, particularly by the big clubs.
+This often results in inflated prices and generally leads to less deals being done, particularly by the big clubs.

 As mentioned above, the big clubs often steer clear of January wheeling and dealing as fees are often bumped up due to the situation.